apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Specifies the low-level StatefulSetUpdateStrategy to be used when updating Pods in the StatefulSet upon a
-revision to the Template.
+<p>llUpdateStrategy indicates the low-level StatefulSetUpdateStrategy that will be
+employed to update Pods in the StatefulSet when a revision is made to Template.
+Will ignore <code>updateStrategy</code> attribute if provided.</p>
-<code>UpdateStrategy</code> will be ignored if this is provided.</p>
 </td>
 </tr>
 </tbody>